Self-Care Medical Devices

 You might be interested in

-Regulation 2017/745 will fully apply from 26 May 2020.
-Hence, from that date all medical devices, including self-care medical devices, must comply with the provisions of the Regulation.
-However, subject to certain conditions transitional periods allow medical devices with a certificate obtained under the current legislative framework to be placed on the market at the latest until 26 May 2024.
+Regulation 2017/745 is applicable since May 2021.
+Since that date, all medical devices, including self-care medical devices, must comply with the provisions of the Regulation.
+However, subject to certain conditions, transitional periods allow medical devices with a certificate obtained under the previous legislative framework to be placed on the market at the latest until December 2027 or 2028, depending on the risk class of the given device.

 Apart from general changes that affect all types of medical devices, such as improved transparency through a comprehensive EU database on medical devices and a device traceability system based on unique device identification or strengthening of post-market surveillance requirements for manufacturers, Regulation 2017/745 expressly recognizes substance-based medical devices.
 In particular, classification rule 21 addresses specifically medical devices composed of substances or of combinations of substances.